Boston College Eagles men's basketball: 2020–21 Season

-2021–present: Earl Grant Era
+2021–2026: Earl Grant era

 2021–22 Season

 On March 15, 2021, Boston College officially hired Earl Grant, formerly head coach at the College of Charleston, to replace interim head coach Scott Spinelli.
 As a result of the staffing change and the loss of scoring leaders Jay Heath and CJ Felder to the transfer portal, Boston College was picked last in the ACC preseason poll.
 After starting the season with a 5–3 record, the Eagles defeated Notre Dame 73–57 at home in their ACC opener, with James Karnik scoring a team high 17 points and 13 rebounds.
 Following a five-game losing streak, Boston College completed a 23-point comeback victory against the Clemson Tigers, led by a second half performance from Makai Ashton-Langford, who scored 17 of his 19 points after the intermission.
 The Eagles ended the regular-season ranked 13th in the ACC with a conference record of 6–14.
 After beating No. 12 Pitt in the first round of the ACC tournament, the Eagles upset No. 5 Wake Forest in an 82–77 overtime victory, making it only the second time a team ranked 13th had reached the quarterfinals in the ACC tournament and the first time that the Eagles had won two games in the tournament since the 2018 season.
 The Eagles then lost to No. 4 Miami in a back-and-forth game that ended with a last-second lay-up to give Miami a 71–69 lead in overtime.
 Boston College ended the season with an overall record of 13–20.